-- The list of those with access to the shared private key must be provided to, and retained by, the applicable CA or its designated representative - The procedures for issuing tokens for use in shared key applications must comply with all other stipulations of this CP (e.g., key generation, private key protection, and Subscriber obligations) - Group certificates must be issued only to groups under the Sponsor's control.
+- The Group Sponsor must assign the subject DN and SAN of the group encryption certificate.
+The subjectName DN must not imply that the subject is a single individual, e.g. by inclusion of a human name form. - The Group Sponsor must ensure that each group member has signed an individual Shared Key Usage Agreement - The Group Sponsor must maintain a list of subscribers with access to the shared private key at all times.
+This list must be provided to an authorized representative of the CA, RA, or an auditor upon request or at certificate revocation or expiration (see Section 9.6.3.2). - The Group Sponsor must ensure that only Subscribers that have a currently valid DOSissued PIV credential are allowed access to use the private key - The procedures for issuing tokens for use in shared key applications must comply with all other stipulations of this CP (e.g., key generation, private key protection, and Subscriber obligations) - Group certificates must only be issued to groups under the Sponsor's control.

-In case a human Sponsor changes, the new Sponsor must review the status of each group certificate under his/her sponsorship to ensure that it is still authorized to receive and required to have certificates and must notify the CMA of the change in sponsorship and re-affirm the information outlined above via digitally signed email and/or in-person.
-The applicable CPS must describe procedures to ensure that certificate accountability is maintained.
+In case a human Group Sponsor changes, the new Sponsor must review the status of each group under his/her sponsorship to ensure that it is still authorized to receive and required to have certificates and must notify the CMA of the change in sponsorship and re-affirm the information outlined above via digitally signed email and/or in-person.

-3.2.3.4 Authentication of Devices
+3.2.3.4 The applicable CPS must describe procedures to ensure that certificate accountability is maintained.
+Authentication of Devices

 Some computing and communications components (routers, firewalls, servers, etc.) and software applications will be named as certificate subjects.
 In such cases for all assurance levels, the component must have a human PKI Sponsor who is affiliated with the DOS.
-The Sponsor is responsible for the security of the private key and for providing the following registration information as prescribed in the applicable DOS PKI CA CPS.
+The Sponsor is responsible for the security of the private key and for providing the following registration information as prescribed in the applicable DOS OPKI CA CPS.